kent-map/dickens/docs/dickens-land.md

 Oh come on, you didn’t think we - two respectable middle-aged people in broad daylight?
 We looked through the gate, was what we did.
 There were shadows on the lawn.
 And then we turned and like '''David Copperfield''' before us, made our way back towards the '''Dover Road.'''

-## onclusion: in which we justify all this gadding about by insisting that it was serious work.
+## Conclusion: in which we justify all this gadding about by insisting that it was serious work.

 So – as any teacher worth their salt would want to be assured – what did we actually learn from this experience?
 Well for one thing, that neither of us has missed our vocation in the car industry.